Richard Tucker: Operatic career

-Tucker had a long-running contract with Columbia Records, and eventually recorded for RCA Victor as well; however, measured against the sheer length of his career, Tucker's commercial recordings are comparatively few and inadequately document his voice in its prime, according to many of his artistic colleagues.
-However, his RCA Victor recordings with soprano Leontyne Price (especially in Madama Butterfly and La forza del destino) invariably show him in fine ringing voice and with a convincing dramatic presence.
-He also made a famous recording of Aida with a colleague from his Verona debut, Maria Callas.
-He recorded the Verdi Requiem with George London.
-Many other commercial recordings, as well as private recordings of his concerts and broadcast performances, have been digitally remastered and are available in CD and online downloadable formats.
+Tucker had a long-running contract with Columbia Records, and eventually recorded for EMI and RCA Victor as well.
+However, measured against the length and prominence of his career, Tucker's commercial recordings are comparatively few, and they inadequately document his voice in its prime, according to many of his artistic colleagues.
+He never, for example, made studio recordings of such important roles for him as those in Andrea Chénier, Un Ballo in Maschera, Carmen, Les Contes d'Hoffmann, La Gioconda, Lucia di Lammermoor, Luisa Miller, Pagliacci, Rigoletto, Simon Boccanegra and Tosca.
+(He can be heard in performances of all these on Met Opera on Demand.)
+However, his RCA recordings with soprano Leontyne Price (especially Madama Butterfly and La forza del destino) invariably show him in fine ringing voice and with a convincing dramatic presence.
+He also made a famous recording of Aida with a colleague from his Verona debut, Maria Callas, and he recorded the Verdi Requiem with George London under Eugene Ormandy.
+Many of his commercial recordings, as well as private recordings of his concerts and broadcast performances, have been digitally remastered and are available in CD and online downloadable formats.
 A number of his national television appearances on "The Voice of Firestone" and "The Bell Telephone Hour" were preserved in kinescope and videotape form, and have been reissued in VHS and DVD format.
 A complete video performance of the tenor's portrayal of Canio in the Zeffirelli production of Pagliacci, which was to be paired with Cavalleria rusticana featuring Tucker's friend and tenor colleague Franco Corelli as Turiddu, was never telecast and has not been issued commercially, for legal reasons.

 Although Tucker's well-crafted public image was that of a competitive, overwhelmingly self-confident performer, his offstage demeanor was that of an inherently private but unfailingly considerate man, especially where fans and colleagues were concerned.
 Never prone to looking back upon his career, Tucker always lived in the moment and maintained a boyish outlook on life He also displayed a propensity for playing pranks on some of his fellow singers, often provoking a smile at some inappropriate moment in a performance.
 Once, during a broadcast of La forza del destino with baritone Robert Merrill, Tucker sneaked a nude photograph into a small trunk that Merrill opened onstage.
 In later years, Merrill described his tenor friend as "an original, right out of the pages of a Damon Runyon story".